 Addiction is entrapment in a negative consciousness vortex – it pulls us in with powerful momentum and can take us right out of our intended lives.
 Alcohol, because of its combination of stimulating and relaxing effects, feels good to our bodies and brains in multiple ways, at first.
 Its very direct and intense ability to connect to our pleasure centers and to relieve multifaceted pains makes it a deadly trickster of our nervous systems.
 It means that the withdrawal from alcohol, the backlash of having used it, hits us with pain in those same pathways – sooner or later it amplifies the opposing pain, polar opposite of the pleasure it first gave us.
 Euphoria becomes dysphoria, connection morphs into profound isolation.

 Alcohol is no friend to our physiology.
 Already the next day after alcohol intoxication we will likely encounter the acute symptoms of hangover, affecting the head and stomach in a way that is obviously an expression of sickness, the body not being well.
 If we have made a habit of getting into this state, then the scorched earth that alcohol leaves in our body may also be accompanied by urgent, persistent cravings to drink, if only to relieve the symptoms that its departure has created.
 We may also notice withdrawal symptoms, such as trembling, sweating, anxiety, as it exits us.
-Long term, alcohol has negative effects on nearly every important system in the body: stomach, liver, heart, and brain.
+Long-term alcohol use has negative effects on nearly every important system in the body: stomach, liver, heart, and brain.
 Alcohol is linked with cancer, memory loss and brain damage, and is a leading cause of death.

 Once embedded into our lives, alcohol warps our personality as well.
-We may initially be more gregarious, relaxed or bold under its influence, but its more lasting impact is depressive, anxiety-inducing, and isolative.
+We may initially be more gregarious, relaxed or bold under its influence, but its lasting impact is depressive, anxiety-inducing, and isolative.
 Short term psychological effects during withdrawal can be as severe as psychosis, and withdrawing from alcohol is one of the most dangerous of all the substances, along with benzodiazepines, requiring medical attention to taper us off and protect us from the possibility of dying during withdrawal.

 Over time, heavy alcohol use replaces our original personality, whatever it was, with a negative spirit, that is both angry and depressed, that feels sorry for itself, and gradually comes to see all others as enemies.
 The spirit of addiction which is attached to alcohol has a personality that we ourselves do not like, and so we become trapped in low self-esteem, shame, guilt and fear as we sense it growing within us.
 Once the alcohol has taken root in us, we are likely full of self-reproach mixed with periods of half-hearted hope that it’s not that bad (until our next episode of going too far shows us we have been naïve about dismissing its effect on us).